Who I Work With

 - Coping with grief, loss, or a difficult experience

-You don’t need to wait until things feel severe.
+You do not need to wait until things feel severe.
 Early support can make a meaningful difference.

-If you’re unsure, you’re welcome to get in touch to talk through your concerns.
+If you are unsure, you are welcome to get in touch to talk through your concerns.